Universal initial state preparation for first quantized quantum simulations: Abstract

 \section{Abstract}

 Preparing symmetry-adapted initial states is a principal bottleneck in first-quantized quantum simulation.
 We present a universal approach that efficiently maps any polynomial-size superposition of occupation-number configurations to the first-quantized representation on a digital quantum computer.
 The method exploits the Jordan--Schwinger Lie algebra homomorphism, which identifies number-conserving second-quantized operators with their first-quantized action and induces an equivariant bijection between Fock occupations and $\mathfrak{su}(d)$ weight states within the Schur--Weyl decomposition.
-Operationally, we prepare an encoded superposition of Schur labels via a block-encoded linear combination of unitaries and then apply the inverse quantum Schur transform.
-The algorithm runs in time $\mathrm{poly}(L, N, d, \log \epsilon^{-1})$ for $L$ configurations of $N$ particles over $d$ modes to accuracy $\epsilon$, and applies universally to fermions, bosons, and Green's paraparticles in arbitrary single-particle bases.
-Resource estimates indicate practicality within leading first-quantized pipelines; statistics-aware or faster quantum Schur transforms promise further reductions.
+Operationally, we deterministically prepare an superposition of target Schur labels and apply the inverse quantum Schur transform.
+For $L$ configurations of $N$ particles over $d$ modes prepared to accuracy $\epsilon$, the most efficient variant of the algorithm runs with non-Clifford gate complexity $\mathrm{poly}(L, N, \log d, \log \epsilon^{-1})$.
+The protocol applies universally to fermions, bosons, and Green's paraparticles in arbitrary single-particle bases.
+Resource estimates establish practicality within leading first-quantized pipelines, with statistics-aware specializations promising further reductions.

 Quantum computers offer a transformative new means of simulating complex many-body systems~\cite{feynman2018simulating,Georgescu2014}, with implications spanning chemistry~\cite{McArdle2020}, materials science~\cite{Alexeev2024}, and fundamental physics~\cite{Bauer2023}.
 Recent advances suggest that such simulations will attain genuine computational advantages over their classical counterparts once fault-tolerant quantum computers (FTQCs) are available~\cite{Daley2022,Lee2023,lanes2025frameworkquantumadvantage}.
 Indeed, FTQCs~\cite{shor1996fault,gottesman1998theory,Roffe_2019} capable of running powerful primitives such as the quantum Fourier transform (QFT) and subroutines that rely on it, such as quantum phase estimation (QPE)~\cite{kitaev1995quantummeasurementsabelianstabilizer}, are expected to be prerequisites for realizing this potential.
 Importantly, the success of many quantum-simulation techniques hinge on access to high-quality initial states and efficient protocols for their preparation.
 In particular, the success probability of QPE is proportional to the square of the overlap between the initial state and the target eigenstate, so even modest improvements in initial-state quality can substantially reduce the runtime or the number of required circuit repetitions.
 Furthermore, early fault-tolerant implementations of quantum simulation depend even more critically on this step~\cite{Katabarwa2024}, making robust state-preparation algorithms essential for achieving practical quantum advantage sooner.